 Associated with the Planning Rule was the establishment of three FHWA performance measures (PM) rules and the FTA transit asset management and transit safety rules to assess roadway safety (PM1), pavement and bridge condition (PM2), system performance and freight movement (PM3), transit asset management (TAM), and transit safety.
 The Planning Rule and the performance measures rules also specify how MPOs (like the CRTPA) should set targets, report performance, and integrate performance management into their Long-Range Transportation Plans (LRTP) and Transportation Improvement Programs (TIP).
 To learn more, click here

-With regards to coordination at the state level, The Florida Department of Transportation (FDOT) and MPOs must coordinate when selecting PM1, PM2, and PM3 performance targets, and public transportation providers must coordinate with states and MPOs in the selection of state and MPO transit asset management and transit safety performance targets.
+With regards to coordination at the state level, the Florida Department of Transportation (FDOT) and MPOs must coordinate when selecting PM1, PM2, and PM3 performance targets, and public transportation providers must coordinate with states and MPOs in the selection of state and MPO transit asset management and transit safety performance targets.
 Associated with these requirements, the FDOT and the Florida Metropolitan Organization Advisory Council (MPOAC) developed the TPM Consensus Planning Document to describe the processes through which FDOT, the MPOs, and the providers of public transportation in MPO planning areas will cooperatively develop and share information related to transportation performance management and target setting.
 The CRTPA formally adopted the TPM Consensus Document at its May 19, 2020 meeting.

 The following provides more detail related to the performance measures and statewide targets that have been established by the FDOT:

 - Safety.
 Florida shares the national traffic safety vision “Toward Zero Deaths,” and formally adopted its own version of the national vision, “Driving Down Fatalities,” in 2012.
 FDOT and its traffic safety partners are committed to eliminating fatalities and reducing serious injuries with the understanding that the death of any person is unacceptable and based on that, zero is the target for all the safety performance measures.
+To learn more about the Florida State Safety Office including the Florida Strategic Highway State Safety Plan, click here.

 - Pavement Condition.
 The pavement condition performance measures assess pavement conditions based on the international roughness index (IRI), cracking, rutting (for asphalt pavements), and faulting (for jointed concrete pavements).
 For asphalt and jointed concrete pavements, a 0.1-mile segment is considered in good condition if all three metrics are rated Good; if two or more metrics are considered poor, the condition is Poor.
 The federal rule requires a new methodology be used to measure rut depth and cracking that has not been historically used by FDOT.
 In consideration of the differences in the data collection requirements used by FDOT and those mandated by the rule, as well as other unknowns associated with the new required processes, initial 2- and 4-year targets were established.